geyuqiu/certified-aws-developer-associate-notes/2-aws-deep-dive/elastic-beanstalk.md

 - Each EC2 machine resolves dependencies (SLOW)
 - Optimization in case of long deployments:
   - Package dependencies with source code to improve deployment performance and speed

+#### EB summary

+* In some cases, it's better to externalize your RDS database so that it won't get deleted when you delete your elastic beanstalk enviornment
+* Elastic Beanstalk relies on CloudFormation